Spartathlon: Records

-Fotis Zisimopoulos of Greece holds the course record with a time of 19 hours 55 minutes and 2 seconds, set in 2023.
-He is the first and only runner so far to break 20 hours.
-Zisimopoulos and Yiannis Kouros hold the record for most wins among men, with four each while Sweden's Mary Larsson has the overall record with five wins.
+Tamás Bódis of Hungary holds the course record with a time of 19:40:51 set in 2026.
+Fotis Zisimopoulos and Yiannis Kouros hold the record for most wins among men, with four each while Sweden's Mary Larsson has the overall record with five wins.
 Camille Herron holds the women's course record with a time of 22 hours 35 minute and 31 seconds set in 2023.
 Herron was the first woman to run under 24 hours and placed third overall.

 Hubert Karl of Germany holds the record for most finishes with 25.
 András Lőw of Hungary meanwhile holds the record for most consecutive finishes with 19.

 In 2017, the 35th anniversary competition had a record 264 finishers under the 36-hour cut-off time.
 In 2018, the later stages of the race were substantially disrupted by the Medicane Zorbas, though almost all runners capable of finishing within the cut-off time were eventually able to do so.

 Following are the winners of the Spartathlon: